Home » Recipe Index » Indonesian » Authentic Chicken Rendang Recipe

 Photo collage of processing the spices and cooking it.

-STEP 1.
-Throw in garlic, shallots, the chilis, ground nutmeg, ground coriander seeds, ginger, curcumin into the food processor (Image 1).
-Blend finely (Image 2).
-Heat some oil in a big pan (Image 3).
-When it is quite hot, throw in the spices (Image 4).
-Be careful, it might splash.
+STEP 1. · In a food processor, combine garlic, shallots, big red chilis, curly chilis, ground nutmeg, ground coriander seeds, ginger, and turmeric (Image 1).
+Blend until the mixture becomes a smooth, fine paste (Image 2).
+Heat a generous amount of oil in a large pan (Image 3).
+When the oil is hot, carefully add the spice paste (Image 4).

 Photo collage of cooking the spices with the chicken pieces until the chicken are all covered.

 STEP 2.
-Turn the stove to low heat.
-Let the spices simmer (Image 5).
+Reduce the heat to low, letting the spices gently simmer (Image 5).
 Be careful with the splashes.
-Add the galangal, lemongrass, bayleaves, and lime leaves (Image 6).
+Add the galangal, lemongrass (smashed), bayleaves, and lime leaves (Image 6).
 Stir well until you can smell the fragrance.
-Put in the chicken pieces (Image 7).
+Add the chicken pieces (Image 7).
 Stir with your spatula until all chickens are thoroughly covered (Image 8).

 Photo collage of mixing in the coconut milk and seasoning into the broth.

 STEP 3.
 Pour in half of the coconut milk (Image 9).
 Let it simmer and wait until the broth subside and you can see some oil coming out of the broth (Image 10).
 Add the remaining coconut milk (Image 11).
-Add in salt (Image 12).
+Season with salt (Image 12).
+Stir well.

 Photo collage of mixing in seasonings and slowly cooking the broth until the water is reduced.

 STEP 4.
 Add palm sugar and mushroom powder into the broth (Images 13, 14).
-Let it cook slowly with low heat.
-The broth will be reduced and the coconut milk will start to thicken (Images 15, 16).
+Let it cook slowly over low heat, allowing the broth to reduce and the coconut milk to thicken (Images 15, 16).
 Take out and throw away the lemongrass, lime leaves, galangal, and bay leaves.
 The chicken rendang is ready to serve.

 Pro Tips

-• Always put in the seasonings after the remaining coconut milk is poured in.
+• Always add the seasonings after pouring in the remaining coconut milk to distribute the flavor evenly.

-• Tear the lime leaves as they are more fragrant when torn.
+• Tear the lime leaves before adding them, as this releases their fragrance more effectively.

 How to Serve